islandora-interest-groups/Islandora-Preservation-Interest-Group/islandora_backup_discussion_document/README.md

 * potential issues
   * the checksums used in the Bag are SHA1, while the Islandora default is MD5 (though SHA1 is an option).
   * the checksum in the Bag is applied to the FOXML file itself, not the individual datastreams
-  * there currently isn't a restore for FOXML files, though [Tuque supports the creation of objects based on FOXML](https://github.com/Islandora/tuque/blob/1.x/FedoraApi.php#L1057-L1141).
-  * What happens on restore?
+  * What happens on restore/reingest?
 I think this is potentially snarly.
+  * There would be a fair amount of work/code to capture what was backed up, when it was backed up, reports, where it was backed up too, etc.

 **Individual Datastreams Approach**